 2 teaspoons cream of tartar

 Mix all dry ingredients.
 Add oil, water, and food coloring.
 Cook over low heat, stirring constantly.
 Cook until dough becomes one large ball.
 Empty onto waxed paper, Knead until smooth and cool.
-Store in an airtight immediately.
+Immediately tore in an airtight container.

 Put a teaspoon of milk into three cups.

 Add a drop of food color in each.

 Dip a small brush into each of the milk colors.

 Paint a rainbow on a piece of white bread.

 Toast the bread, then butter—you have rainbow toast!